ValentinZarate/Biol_Cons_Capuchins/README.md

 # **Movement Ecology and Home Range Use of Black Capuchin Monkeys (_Sapajus nigritus_) in Pine Plantation Landscapes**

 ## **Overview**
-This repository contains R scripts used to analyze movement and space-use data of black capuchin monkeys (_Sapajus nigritus_) inhabiting pine plantations and Iguazú National Park, northeastern Argentina.
+This repository contains R scripts used to analyze movement and space-use data of black capuchin monkeys (_Sapajus nigritus_) inhabiting pine plantations and Iguazú National Park in northeastern Argentina.
 Data were collected using a combination of methods, including GPS collars, VHF telemetry, and direct full-day group follows.

 To understand how the conversion of native forests into plantations affects spatial ecology, we conducted three main analyses: